 There are six domains of competence that the undergraduate nursing student must reach upon completion of the education programme for entry to the Nursing Register held by the NMBI (2016 p.
 18-19).
 These comprise:

-Domain 1: Professional values and conduct of the nurse competences and appreciation of the virtues of caring, compassion, integrity, honesty, respect and empathy as a basis for upholding the professional values of nursing and identity as a nurse
+Knowledge and appreciation of the virtues of caring, compassion, integrity, honesty, respect, and empathy as a basis for upholding the professional values of nursing and identity as a nurse Domain 2: Nursing practice and clinical decision-making competences